 Maintenance of Files.
 The papers filed in a given case shall be consolidated and maintained in an individual folder under a unique case or docket number with additional copies as the Agency or applicable statute may require.

 Service of Copies.
-In addition to filing of any papers with the Agency, the Party filing papers shall serve a properly addressed copy on all other Parties to the proceedings, by delivery in hand, by prepaid U.S. Mail or by Electronic Medium.
+In addition to the filing of any papers with the Agency, the Party filing papers shall serve a copy on all other Parties to the proceedings by email, unless a party lacks access to sufficient Electronic Medium or the Presiding Officer has ordered that papers may be filed by a method other than email, such as either delivery in hand or prepaid U.S. Mail.
 All papers filed with the Agency shall be accompanied by a statement certifying the date copies have been served, specifying the mode of service, the name of the Party served and the address of service.
 Papers served by Electronic Medium shall indicate the date transmitted and the telephone number or electronic address used for transmittal.
 Failure to comply with this rule shall be grounds for the Agency to refuse to accept papers for filing.
 The means of service of copies should take no longer than the means of filing.

 Initiation of Formal Adjudicatory Proceedings.